JadeJaber/jadejaber.github.io/_posts/articles/2017-09-20-spring-java.md

 > In this case we did not need to set a _constructor_

 ### p-namespace
-The above xml tag can be written as foolow using namespaces :
+The above xml tag can be shorter (usefull when you have many setters) written as follow using namespaces :

 ```xml
 ...